 Recommended: Participants should be familiar with the fundamentals of production and operations management.
-Specifically, the course builds on topics covered in the module OPM 561.
-Participants who have not attended this module will require additional preparation.
-The course further assumes a basic knowledge in mathematics (including linear programming) and in statistics (probability distributions).
+The course further assumes a basic knowledge in mathematics (including linear programming) and in statistics

-programming) and in statistics (probability distributions). ,
+(probability distributions).

-Obligatory registration: no Further information on registration: -
+Obligatory registration: no Further information on on registration: -

 Courses Hours per week Self-study

-Lecture / Exercise class 2 6
+Lecture / Exercise class 2 8

 ECTS in total 6

-Form of assessment Written exam (90 m nin.)
+Form of assessment Written exam (maxi (maximum 20 points mum 70 points), case study

+Preliminary course work -

-Lecturer/Person in charge Prof. Dr. Raik Stolletz
+Lecturer/Person in charge Prof. Dr. Raik Stolle etz

-Duration of module 1 semester (only first half of the semester)
+Duration of module 1 semester (only firs t half of the semester)

 Offering Spring semester (irregular)

 Language English

 Program-specific educational goals LG 1, LG 3

 Grade graded

-Range of application M.Sc.
-MMM, M.Sc.
-MMBR, M.Sc.
+Range of application MMBR, M.Sc.
 Bus.
 Edu., M.Sc.

-Bus.
-Inf., M.Sc.
-Bus s.
 Math., M.Sc.
-E con.,
+Econ.,

-Module: OPM 662 Modeling and Optimization of Operations Scheduling
+Module: OPM 662 Business Analytics: Modeling and Optimization

-This course introduces mathematical modeling approaches for planning and scheduling of manufacturing operations.
-Operational and tactical planning tasks are formulated as linear and mixed-integer programming models.
+This course introduces mathematical modeling approaches for planning and scheduling of operations.
+Operational and tactical planning tasks are formulated as linear and mixed-integer linear programming models.
 All lectures will be given in a computer lab, where the optimization models are implemented and solved using standard software.
 Different heuristic techniques to cope with high complexity are introduced and implemented.
-During the course the students will work on several assignments.
+During the course the students will work on several case studies and assignments (individual and in groups).

 Students learn how to formulate production planning and scheduling problems as mixed-integer linear models and how to implement them in standard software to derive optimal plans/schedules.
-The students also learn to deal with the complexity of real-world problems (e.g., via aggregation, relaxation, and decomposition techniques), and how to perform sensitivity analyses.
+The students also learn to deal with the complexity of real-world problems (e.g., via aggregation, relaxation, and decomposition techniques) and how to perform sensitivity analyses in order to get useful managerial insights.